 3. (Optional) Microphone Boom Arm

-Definitely optional but the NEEWER Boom Scissor Arm Mic Stand is really handy if you plan to record your episodes from a desk setup.
+Definitely optional, but the Blue Yeticaster Professional Broadcast Bundle comes with a boom arm that is really handy if you plan to record your episodes from a desk setup.
 While recording you can position the microphone perfectly, and when you’re not, swing it back out of the way.

 A Podcast Microphone Alternative

 There are also some really good headset microphones out now, so if you’d prefer a super easy headset that records impressive audio, the Sennheiser 8 Usb Headset is killer.

 It’s also a VERY reasonable price of ~$35 and you get what way more than you pay for in this case.
 It’s equipped with a usb jack that plugs straight into your laptop along with other plug options if you get dangles and records incredibly consistent sound since it keeps the microphone a consistent distance from your mouth as you speak, regardless of where you’re looking as you talk.

 Whether you get a microphone or a headset is 100% personal preference so the best option is whichever appeals to you most to get started!